 I began writing for the web in 1998, and I have writing scattered in various places around the Internet.

 In 2009, I signed on as About.com’s Guide to crochet, a gig I worked at on a more than full-time basis until 2014.
 The New York Times Company owned the About.com network at the time I began writing for them.
 I spent 3 years under the Times umbrella learning the business of journalism and writing for the web; I wrote for the About.com network for about five years total.

 I was a studio art minor in college, and I’m still using and applying all the lessons I learned back then.

 My husband Mike and I live aboard a sailboat.
-Our most impressive adventure so far: crossing the Atlantic Ocean and the Mediterranean Sea in a 34′ sailboat.
-I’ve also traveled extensively in the USA.
-I spent a couple of years cruising the Channel Islands and California’s coast.
+Our most impressive adventure so far: crossing the Atlantic Ocean and the Mediterranean Sea.
+We’ve also traveled extensively in the USA.
+We spent a couple of years cruising the Channel Islands and California’s coast.

 Mike and I adopted 4 orphaned kittens when they were only a couple of weeks old.
 They needed constant bottle feeding and care, and if we hadn’t taken them in, they would have died.
 We never intended to own 4 cats, but somewhere along the line we fell in love with the little cuties.
 They’ve enriched our lives, and have kept us laughing nonstop at their funny and adorable antics.